 1. Notebooking pages.
 My children love looking back at the things they did.
 I wish we would have done more notebooking pages.
 For 2 of the quarters we used the lapbooks and while they are great, I don't know what to do with them now that we are done.
 I wish I would have attached all the pieces to cardstock instead of file folders so they could be incorporated with the other things into a keepsake book (using my new GBC Proclick tool!).
 I got lots of notebooking pages from http://www.notebookingpages.com/ and http://www.notebookingnook.blogspot.com/ has lots of free ones for the Bible characters that are covered in Volume I and she offeres many other sets through currclick which are just fabulous.
 I will be making notebooking pages for volume II for the ones that I can't find from these two sources.

 2. Timeline.
 This is a MUST in my mind!
-The best way to get full advantage of this curriculum is to use the timeline!
-It can be a notebook, a big sheet of long computer paper or a display board but it really helps cement it in your mind!
+The best way to take full advantage of this curriculum is to use the timeline!
+It can be a notebook, a big sheet of long computer paper or a display board but it really helps to cement all that has been learned in your student's mind!

 3. Activities.
 Pick 1 or 2 for each week.
 Do them.
 Take pictures.
 Put the pictures on your corresponding pages.
 My kids always remember the things that we did activities for!